-During the 2019 financial year the Company has installed the first phase of its first MEG sale at the Barrow Neurological Institute (BNI) in the USA.
-At the same time, the Group has also progressed development of and commercialization activities relating to the Somfit, consumer based, sleep monitoring device and technology.
-The Company has concurrently with these two step-out growth opportunities, continued to grow its core sleep, neuro diagnostic and trans cranial Doppler business, with sales growth being recording in all key markets for the Group, which has ultimately driven higher profits compared to the prior year.
+During the second half of the 2020 financial year the Company was adversely impacted by the containment measures taken globally to minimise the spread of COVID-19.
+Up until that time the Company had been planning for the second installation phase of its first MEG sale at the Barrow Neurological Institute (BNI) in the USA.
+At the same time, the Group had also progressed development of and commercialisation activities relating to the Somfit, consumer based, sleep monitoring device and technology.
+In addition, the Company had concurrently with these two step-out growth opportunities, continued to grow its core sleep, neuro diagnostic and trans cranial Doppler business.
+These activities were halted or significantly slowed in the last quarter of the 2020 financial year as the Company's main markets were effectively shut for a period.
+Subsequently the Company responded quickly in order to minimise spending and to avail itself of various government support around the world, enabling the Company to trade profitably, on an underlying basis, pre the write-down of the carrying value of its intangible assets.